How Steve Jobs Knew What You Wanted

 First, his mind did not have these constraints because of his experience with and knowledge of the technologies.
 Unlike you and me, Jobs was an expert.
 The representations of these new technologies and their potential applications were firmly established in his mind, with the associations that enabled creative thinking.
 Studies of "expert" minds in fields ranging from mathematics and chess to the interpretation of x-rays by radiologists reveal that the difference in these minds from the average person is a breadth and depth of mental representations of relevant information and associated patterns and relationships.

-The second factor is an intangible.
+The second factor is the intangible.
 Even among experts, some are more creative than others.
 They can look at the same information as the rest of us, but see concepts and solutions that use this information in unique and novel ways.
 Obviously, Steve Jobs was very creative.

 Steve Jobs could see things that the rest of us could not.
 As a result, Apple's line of computers plus the iPhone, iTunes, the iPod, and the iPad is one of the most impressive collections of new product hits in marketing history.